-Slide 36 GROUP Let's discuss • Divide into groups, based on the facilitator's instructions • Divide into groups, based on the facilitator's instructions • Divide into groups, based on the facilitator's instructions • Our the place designated for your group • Divide into groups, based on the following way: • Simutes reading through the question and information provided in obligation to Provide Access to TB Services: Activity 3 Delegate Hand-out and onting: • Material barrier that limits access to TB services in the community ou serve, with specific regard to vulnerable groups, • May ou currently do or what you can do in your role to address this barrier • Sinciting feedback from group members regarding the solutions • Discussing the barrier, as well as the solutions (current or proposed) • Discussing group members, who may have similar experience to share their solutions • Solutions Ask delegates to refer to the slide for instructions on how the activity will be run Inform them that the instructions are also available in the Obligation to Provide Access to TB Services: Activity 3 Delegate Hand-out and that they should refer to it Ensure that delegates understand the instructions and clarify any misunderstanding Slide 37 Activity: Group Discussion GROUP • For the community you serve, what is the most critical barrier that limits access to TB services, particularly for vulnerable groups? • What actions would you propose to remove these barriers in bervices is upheld? usalD TB CARE II PROJECT See Activity 3 in the Facilitator Guide for guidance on how to run this activity This is a group discussion, which should take approximately 40 minutes Tell delegates to separate into groups of 4-5 people Ensure that each group has the material needed for the activity Set aside 20 minutes for the small group discussion Spend 15 minutes on getting feedback from the groups and the plenary discussion, allowing yourself 2-3 minutes to summarise State that prevention, diagnosis, care and treatment of TB, both drug-susceptible and drug-resistant TB, raise important ethical and human rights issues that must be addressed.
-For example, TB particularly affects poor and vulnerable populations, and therefore social justice and equity must be at the heart of the response TB can be a lethal infectious disease which in the absence of proper treatment, and care of patients and control of the epidemic raises questions on how to ensure balance of individual responsibilities, rights and liberties of those affected by the disease with the protection of those who are at risk of infection
+Slide 37 Activity: Group Discussion See Activity 3 in the Facilitator Guide for guidance on how to run this activity GROUP This is a group discussion, which should take For the community you serve, what is the most critical barrier that limits access to TB services, particularly for vulnerable groups? approximately 40 minutes Tell delegates to separate into groups of 4-5 people What actions would you propose to remove these barriers in order to ensure the ethical obligation to provide access to TB services is upheld?
+Ensure that each group has the material needed for the activity Set aside 20 minutes for the small group discussion USAID TB CARE II PROJECT 37 Spend 15 minutes on getting feedback from the groups and the plenary discussion, allowing yourself 2-3 minutes to summarise State that prevention, diagnosis, care and treatment of TB, both drug-susceptible and drug- resistant TB, raise important ethical and human rights issues that must be addressed.
+For example, TB particularly affects poor and vulnerable populations, and therefore social justice and equity must be at the heart of the response TB can be a lethal infectious disease which in the absence of proper treatment, and care of patients and control of the epidemic raises questions on how to ensure balance of individual responsibilities, rights and liberties of those affected by the disease with the protection of those who are at risk of infection Slide 38 Check if delegates have any questions and address these TIME FOR QUESTIONS This is the end of the module on 'Obligation to Provide Access to TB Services' Next, we'll be focusing on 'Information, Counselling and the Role of Consent' USAIDTB CARE II PROJECT L